AIRLabIISc/OceanLens/README.md

 To access and download the high-resolution images used in this project, visit the following link: [Explore High-Resolution Images here !](https://drive.google.com/drive/folders/1qQ6tYtNdvts17eMQOew_XH8ubdNWu5ZG)

-#   How to run OceanLens?
+# Installation
-Installation
+1. Clone the repository.
-Clone the repository.
+2. Install the required dependencies:
-Install the required dependencies: pip install -r requirements.txt
+-------pip install -r requirements.txt